Country Overview

 Robust and diversified economy with stable growth.

-Well-developed financial system and capital markets.
+Well-developed financial system and capital markets (Nairobi Securities Exchange).

-Young, growing, and educated workforce.
+Young, growing, and educated workforce with strong English language skills.

-Preferential trade access to major global markets.
+Preferential trade access to major global markets (AGOA, EU EPA).

 Featured Investment Projects in Kenya